codewithmayor/DevOps_Projects/0x01-shell_permissions/README.md

-Task 7; script adds execution permission to the owner, the group owner and other users to the file hello Task 8; script sets all and only permissions to other users excluding owner and group owners Task 9; script sets the mode of the file hello to -rwxr-x-wx
+Task 7; script adds execution permission to the owner, the group owner and other users to the file hello Task 8; script sets all and only permissions to other users excluding owner and group owners Task 9; script sets the mode of the file hello to -rwxr-x-wx Task 10; script sets the mode of the file hello as the same as olleh's file mode